 This is a unique team designed to nurture and develop the best young talents from around the world.
 First the main target is providing the riders a professional team structure into the IDM Supersport 300 Championship, with the aim of training the riders into the World Supersport300.

-I am extremely humble and proud being the only Norwegian AND the only girl in this team which offers the best guidance for young riders.
-Yamaha Racing Coordinator Joey Litjens is acting as Team Manager.
+I was extremely humble and proud being the only Norwegian AND the only girl in this team which offered the best guidance for young riders.